ACLiSa's Concept and Logo:

 A believer of all things imaginative, Arpita can be seen spewing stories and sharing it with her friends and colleagues.
 A crazy mixture of cynicism and humor, Arpita is an activist who fights for equal rights and is vocal about her beliefs.
 Arpita has worked on Folktales of Bengal during her MPhil from University of Delhi tracing the agency of Bengali children in earlier works.
 Currently, she is a PhD scholar at The Pennsylvania State University, Department of Education working on Disability, Education, and Ethnography which aims at bringing the voices of marginalized children to the forefront.
 As an ardent lover of storytelling, she reads and spends time with children in different settings to gather more stories and experiences.
 She believes that children should have more power and authority over their stories and it is time children’s voices are given the due representation they always deserved.
 In her free time, Arpita loves cooking her favorite Bengali dishes that feed her cravings and homesickness while watching her favorite detective or horror movies.

-A genuine fangirl and trenchant thinker, Ritwika spends her time reading, singing or watching Disney/Barbie movies with her eight year old baby sister.
+A genuine fangirl and trenchant thinker, Ritwika spends her time reading, singing or watching K-drama like it’s oxygen.
 Graduating in English from Loreto College, Kolkata she went on to pursue her MA and MPhil from the Department of English, Jadavpur University (JUDE) from where she’s currently working on her doctoral research project on Mental Health in Contemporary Indian Children’s Literature and is preoccupied with issues of power, silence and infantilization in Children’s Literature.
-A major ornithophobe, an ex-potterhead (you know who avada kedavra-ed that!), a Whovian, Lucifian and Japanophile, Ritwika is also a kindred spirit to all Anne Shirleys out there.
+A recipient of the Hannah Beiter Graduate Student Research Grant 2023 from the Children’s Literature Association and the IRSCL Research Grant 2023 from the IRSCL, she’s also a Guest Lecturer at the English Department, Loreto College, Kolkata.
+An ornithophobe, an ex-potterhead (you know who avada kedavra-ed that!), a Whovian, K-drama fangirl and Japanophile, Ritwika is also a kindred spirit to all Anne Shirleys out there and is frenemies with Duo.
 Besides reading and writing, she’s a ballerina in her dreams, loves to cook and read fanfiction to de-stress and is extremely fond of rainy days that come with dried laundry.
 Mostly, she is awed by the ability of children’s literature to act as a mirror and door to a time grown-ups are easy to forget and children are eager to grow out of and is determined to bring kidlit produced in South Asia to the international academic table.

 Ritwika Roy